Lean vs Six Sigma vs Lean Six Sigma: What’s the Difference?

 What is Six Sigma?

 Six Sigma is a data-driven approach focused on eliminating defects in any process.
-Whether it be manufacturing or logistics, Six Sigma can improve the quality and consistence of products and services.
+Whether it be manufacturing or logistics, Six Sigma can improve the quality and consistency of products and services.
 It does this by identifying and removing the root-causes of defects and ensuring the lowest amount of variability in business processes.
 It achieves this through a set of quality management tools and statistical methods.

 Six Sigma focuses on: